nasa/cumulus-orca/website/docs/developer/research/research-deep-glacier-migration.md

 Once all files are restored from glacier, there should be some mechanism that will notify users that the retrieval process is complete.
 One approach could be to enable event notifications in bucket that will trigger either an SQS, SNS or lambda.
 This will require additional research since AWS notifies for each `s3:ObjectRestore:Completed` API call and not for a specific number of objects.

-- After objects are restored, we can use a lambda function or a script that will run after 12 hours and copy the restored objects to deep archive S3 storage using boto3 `copy_object` function as shown below.
+- After objects are restored, we can use a lambda function that will run after 12 hours and copy the restored objects to deep archive S3 storage using boto3 `copy_object` function as shown below.

 :::important
 Note that there should be some confirmation that all requested objects are successfully restored before running this script.